-When we drill a hole, we make one hole in two spheres and two holes in one sphere.
+When we drill, we make four holes --- two spheres get one hole in each, and one sphere gets two holes.
 We reconnect two spheres with a tube and obtain one sphere.
-By connecting the two holes of the other sphere with a tube we get a torus; it is on the right side in the picture of $V_2$.
+By connecting the two holes of the other sphere with a tube we get a torus; it is on the left side in the picture of $V_2$.
 That is, the boundary of $V_2$ is formed by one sphere and one torus.

 To construct $V_3$ from $V_2$, we make a torus from the remaining sphere and connect it to the other torus by a tube.
-This way we get a sphere with two handles; that is, it has genus 2.
+This way we get a sphere with two handles.

-\begin{thm}{Exercise} Modify Lagunov's construction to make the boundary surface a sphere with 4 handles. \end{thm}
+\begin{thm}{Exercise} Modify Lagunov's construction to make the boundary surface a sphere with $4$ handles.

-Question \ref{quest:lagunov} can be asked differently: what is the maximal radius $r$ of the ball that has to be included in any body bounded by a smooth surface with principal curvatures bounded in absolute value by 1.

-One may also consider bodies bounded by more than one smooth surface.
-In this case the example of a region between two large concentric spheres with almost equal radii shows that in the general case there is no bound.
-Indeed, this region can be made arbitrarily thin while the curvature of the boundary can be made arbitrarily close to zero.